dilanx/paper.nu/SALAD.md

 Yay!
 Please let me know by [creating an issue](https://github.com/dilanx/plan-northwestern/issues).
 I love implementing suggestions (as long as they're good).

+## Can I help?

+Yes, please.
+You can sign up to help beta test the software [here](https://forms.gle/oqcm8q2qvX615Fry9).
+You'll get access to early versions and will be tasked with using it and finding any bugs and glitches.
+If you're interested in contributing and have experience with TypeScript and React (and optionally Tailwind CSS), contact me on Discord or by email.

 ## I'd like to talk about this more!
 How can I reach you?

 You can message me on Discord at Dilan#1000 (you'll need to join the [Northwestern Discord server](https://discord.gg/aERJFBAhyP) first).
 You can also email me at dilan@dilanxd.com.